Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

-We choose four strategies which include top-\{5, 10, 15, 20\}, then from the corresponding experiments we receive the following results which is shown in Table~\ref{topselectionpolicy}.
-From experimental comparison results we clearly find that in top-5 selection strategy, our model achieves the highest $hit@1$ performances and achieves the second highest performances in top-10 strategy, in both 2-hop MetaQA and 3-hop MetaQA datasets.
-These phenomenons may come from two aspects.
+We choose four strategies which include top-\{5, 10, 15, 20\}; then, from the corresponding experiments, we receive the following results which is shown in Table~\ref{topselectionpolicy}.
+From experimental comparison results we clearly find that in top-5 selection strategy, our model achieves the highest $hit@1$ performances and achieves the second highest performances in the top-10 strategy, in both 2-hop MetaQA and 3-hop MetaQA datasets.
+These phenomena can come from two aspects.
 First, the recall rate of the module \textit{Relational Chain Reasoning Module} is good enough for the next fine-grained screening and the positive/negative samples proportion should be in a suitable extent.
-Besides, more candidates in model inference step could bring more noise entities which could affect model answer judgment and decrease the overall model performances.
+In addition, more candidates in the model inference step could introduce more noise entities which could affect model answer judgment and decrease the overall model performances.